aplus-framework/mvc/guide/index.rst

 Pagination
 ##########

-Using the ``paginate`` method, you can perform a basic pagination with all the data in a table.
+Using the ``paginate`` method, you can perform pagination with all the data in a table.

 Below, we take the first 30 items from the table: